 Becoming a member of Saint Michael is really pretty simple.
 While we do not require you to be a member to worship with us or to participate in Sunday School, spiritual formation or other events at the church, we do have some expectations of how we live together in Christian community.
 We strongly encourage all who have found a home at Saint Michael to engage in the following:

-Click here to connect to a description of this engaging class for newcomers and all who are interested in learning more about the church.
+Click here to connect to a description of this engaging class for newcomers and all who are interested in learning more about the church and the Episcopal faith.

 There are opportunities to attend worship at Saint Michael every day of the week.
 Some parishioners come to a service every day; most come once a week.
 Generally speaking, if you attend a worship service two to three times a month on a Saturday or Sunday, you’re engaged in a regular attendance.